Main Demands of the Lebanese October Uprising

 - Most demands are related to SDG 16 and SDG 17

 This is understandable, because it’s the first transitional period leading to change of government.
-Nevertheless, in a country with so much gender inequality, it’s important for female activists to be aware about this lack of outspoken demands all around Lebanon for issues related to SDG 5.
+Nevertheless, in a country with so much gender inequality it is important for female activists to be aware about this lack of outspoken demands all around Lebanon for issues related to SDG 5.
+Also all attention should focus on SDG 1, to end poverty.
+A universal basic income in Lebanon combined with a tax reform would solve this.

 SDG 2 – End hunger, achieve food security and improved nutrition and promote sustainable agriculture